 When you get more accustomed to hanging for longer than a couple of minutes you can hang upside down and perform different stretches that will elongate the spine and take all the stress off each vertebra.

 To do these stretches, you need to release the handlebars and reach your hands over your head, stretching your arms toward the floor as far as you can.
 Stay in this position for about 30 seconds.

 Bend your torso to the left and angle your head to the left, keeping both arms extended overhead and angled to the left.
 You should feel a deep stretch in the right side of the shoulder and back.

-Reverse that stretch, bending to the right, feeling the stretch in the left side.
+Reverse that stretch, bending to the right, feeling the time in the left side.